-We are working on resolving this issue, we have a Health Department approved method of sequestering manganese which we are working on to correctly dose and we continue to monitor quarterly, we anticipate resolving the problem by the end of 2020.
+We are working on resolving this issue, we have a Health Department approved method of sequestering manganese which we are working to correctly dose and we continue to monitor quarterly, we anticipate resolving the problem within the upcoming year.
+In addition this particular site is not the only entry point into the system, so the results we are seeing at the entry point is not a representative result of what you may see on your service.
 For more information, please contact North Castle Water Department at 273-3000 x55 or the Westchester County Department of Health (DOH) at 914-813-5000.